-Menstruation is the monthly shedding of the lining of your uterus (more commonly known as the womb).
-Menstruation is also known by the terms menses, menstrual period, cycle or period.
-The menstrual blood — which is partly blood and partly tissue from the inside of your uterus — flows from your uterus through your cervix and out of your body through your vagina.
+Menstruation is the monthly shedding of the lining of your uterus.
+Menstruation is also known by the terms menses, menstrual period, menstrual cycle or period.
+Menstrual blood — which is partly blood and partly tissue from the inside of your uterus — flows from your uterus through your cervix and out of your body through your vagina.

-The menstrual cycle is a term used to describe the sequence of events that occur within your body as it prepares for the possibility of pregnancy each month.
-A menstrual cycle is considered to begin on the first day of a period.
-The average cycle is 28 days long; however, a cycle can range in length from 21 days to about 35 days.
+The menstrual cycle is a term to describe the sequence of events that occur in your body as it prepares for the possibility of pregnancy each month.
+Your menstrual cycle is the time from the first day of your menstrual period until the first day of your next menstrual period.
+Every person’s cycle is slightly different, but the process is the same.

-- The menses phase: This phase, which typically lasts from day one to day five, is the time when the lining of your uterus is actually shed out through your vagina if pregnancy has not occurred.
-Most people bleed for three to five days, but a period lasting only two days to as many as seven days is still considered normal.
+- The menses phase: This phase, which typically lasts from day one to day five, is the time when the lining of your uterus sheds through your vagina if pregnancy hasn’t occurred.
+Most people bleed for three to five days, but a period lasting only three days to as many as seven days is usually not a cause for worry.

 - The luteal phase: This phase lasts from about day 15 to day 28.
-After the egg is released from your ovary, it begins to travel through your fallopian tubes to your uterus.
+Your egg leaves your ovary and begins to travel through your fallopian tubes to your uterus.
 The level of the hormone progesterone rises to help prepare your uterine lining for pregnancy.
-If the egg becomes fertilized by a sperm and attaches itself to your uterine wall, you become pregnant.
-If pregnancy does not occur, estrogen and progesterone levels drop and the thickened lining of your uterus is shed during the menstrual period.
+If the egg becomes fertilized by sperm and attaches itself to your uterine wall (implantation), you become pregnant.
+If pregnancy doesn’t occur, estrogen and progesterone levels drop and the thick lining of your uterus sheds during your period.

 At what age does menstruation typically begin?